rstats-on-nix/daily_cran/readme.md

 </details>

 These packages (and their direct dependencies) are guaranteed to build for the listed dates and platforms below.
+This doesn't mean that other packages won't work, only that I didn't test them.
 If you get a run-time error (meaning, you load the package, try to use it, but get some error) then please open an issue.

 Then I "update" R packages on these dates (thanks to the Posit CRAN snapshots!!):